Convenient Downtown Location

 With new space, equipment, and staff, the Dermatology Department has considerably expanded the scope of its practice from traditional general dermatology to include advanced skin cancer care and cosmetic enhancements.

-Board Certified Dermatologists Gregory Seymour, MD and Frank Murphy, MD see patients for a full range of common skin conditions, including but not limited to, acne, eczema, psoriasis, and seborrheic dermatitis.
+Board Certified Dermatologists Robert Guardiano, DO, Andrea Pearson, MD and Gregory Seymour, MD see patients for a full range of common skin conditions, including but not limited to, acne, eczema, psoriasis, and seborrheic dermatitis.

 Board Certified Dermatologist and Fellowship Trained Mohs micrographic surgeon Dr. Robert Guardiano brings specialized training in skin cancer care to the region.
 Mohs micrographic surgery offers the highest chance for complete removal of skin cancer with minimal disruption of healthy tissue.
 After the removal of the skin cancer, the area is commonly surgically reconstructed.